MarcoIeni/release-plz/website/docs/extra/busy-repos.md

 This setup is also suggested if `release_always` is set to `true` and you want to avoid the release from containing commits merged after the release PR was merged.

-Maybe this should be the default setup for all repositories.
+Maybe this should be the default setup for all repositories ([#1752](https://github.com/MarcoIeni/release-plz/issues/1752)).
 See also [#1030](https://github.com/MarcoIeni/release-plz/issues/1030).
 :::